 7. Convalescent care

-The word ‘convalescent’ is used to describe a person who is recovering from illness, surgery, or injury.
-Many people will need extra support after returning from hospital – especially elderly adults.
+The word ‘convalescent’ is used to describe a person who’s recovering from illness, surgery, or injury.
+Many people will need extra support after returning from hospital – particularly elderly adults.

-If you have a relative in this position and they have no existing care in place, then they might need some help around the house to allow them to recover properly.
-This is the purpose of convalescent care.
+If you have a relative in this position and they have no existing care in place, they may need convalescent care.
+This can offer some help around the house, allowing them to recover properly.

-The exact type of convalescent care will vary and depend on which illness or injury your relative is recovering from.
-Its overall purpose is to reduce the number of emergency readmissions to hospital needed – which government data shows is on the rise – and help people get back on their feet.
+The exact type of convalescent care required will vary and depend on which illness or injury a person is recovering from.
+The overall purpose of convalescent care is to help people get back on their feet and reduce the number of emergency readmissions to hospital.

-Many people can benefit from convalescent care – whether they’re recovering from a hip replacement and could just do with a little extra help around the house, or are recovering from a more serious incident such as a heart attack or stroke, and require more complex support.
+Many people can benefit from convalescent care – whether they’re recovering from a hip replacement and could just do with a little extra help around the house or from a more serious incident, such as a heart attack or stroke, and require more complex support.

-Types of convalescent care can range from manual machines that can help lift and move people around their homes to help with simple tasks like medication reminders.
-Some convalescent care will be a live-in arrangement, as this can allow people to return home after a hospital stay, as opposed to going to a care home or other rehabilitation facility.
+Types of convalescent care range from manual machines that can lift and move people around their homes to help with simple tasks such as medication reminders.
+Some convalescent care can be administered at home, which allows people to return after a hospital stay instead of moving into a care home or other rehabilitation facility.

-You can learn more about convalescent care, including how to access your relative’s needs on the NHS website.
+You can learn more about convalescent care, including how to assess your relative’s needs, on the NHS website.

 Seeking and organising care for a loved one can seem daunting.
 However, with a little guidance, it doesn’t have to be an overwhelming experience.

-We’re lucky to have such a wealth of care options on hand in our country and as you become familiar with what’s available, it’ll become much easier to tailor a care plan towards specific needs.
+We’re lucky to have such a wealth of care options available in the UK, and once you become familiar with what’s available, it’ll become much easier to find a care plan best suited to your specific needs.

-The most important thing is to find the right type of care for each situation, so don’t be afraid to lean on the various support services out there that are waiting to help you.
-Remember, no one’s expecting you to be an expert, and there’s plenty of information and advice on offer.
+The most important thing is to find the right type of care for you, so don’t be afraid to lean on the various support services out there.
+It’s worth remembering that no one’s expecting you to be an expert, so try to reach out for help when you need it.

-For more guidance, you might want to visit the care section of our website.
+For further guidance on care-related topics, head over to the care section of our website.